scott-griffiths/bitstring/doc/html/_sources/walkthrough.txt

 A Brief Introduction
 ====================

-The aim of the **bitstring** module is make dealing with binary data in Python as easy as possible.
+The aim of the :mod:`bitstring` module is make dealing with binary data in Python as easy as possible.
 In this section I will take you through some of the features of the module to help you get started using it.

-Only a few of the module's features will be covered in this walkthrough; the manual and reference section provide a more thorough guide.
+Only a few of the module's features will be covered in this walkthrough; the :ref:`manual` and :ref:`reference` provide a more thorough guide.
 The whole of this section can be safely skipped or skimmed over if you prefer to start with the manual.
 If however you'd like a gentler introduction then you might like to follow along the examples with a Python interpreter.

 Prerequisites
 -------------